 ‘Taxable persons’ under the VAT law can be either natural persons (individuals) or legal persons (firms or companies) and must satisfy the following:

 The applicability of e-invoicing to taxpayers of Saudi Arabia is explained below.

-‘Taxable person’ under the e-Invoicing Regulations cover the following persons:
+‘Taxable person’ under the e-Invoicing Regulations covers the following persons:

 ‘Taxable persons’ excludes those not residents in the KSA.
-They are not required to issue e-invoices or electronic notes for taxable supplies or advances amounts received on them.
+They are not required to issue e-invoices or electronic notes for taxable supplies or advance amounts received on them.

 The transactions subject to e-invoicing in the KSA are classified based on whether electronic invoices or electronic notes are needed.

-Goods and services supplied charged at a standard VAT rate or a zero rate:
+Goods and services supplied are charged at a standard VAT rate or a zero rate: